-Students with Anaphylactic Allergies - Division Procedures
+Students with Anaphylactic Allergies - District Procedures

 Response plans shall be in place in the event of potential anaphylactic reactions in the school.
-Primary responsibility for the management of an anaphylactic allergy rests with the student's parents/guardians, the student (where appropriate), and/or appropriate medical personnel.
+Primary responsibility for the management of an anaphylactic allergy rests with the student, his/her parents (where appropriate), and/or appropriate medical personnel.

-- 1. It is the responsibility of the anaphylactic student's parents/guardians to inform the principal of their child's allergy. - 2.
-All staff members must be made aware of students with severe allergies. - Information to reduce the risk of exposure to anaphylactic causative agents in classrooms and common areas of the school shall be shared with all staff and students as needed. - 4.
-The principal shall ensure that emergency response training is provided to all employees who are in direct contact with anaphylactic student(s) on a regular basis, including the use of epinephrine auto-injectors such as Epipens. - 5.
-Parents/guardians of anaphylactic students, in consultation with their doctor, shall complete Form 504.1.4 Anaphylaxis Emergency Plan at the beginning of each school year.
-Plans shall be shared with staff and students as appropriate. - 6.
-It is the obligation of the student's parent/guardian and the student (where appropriate), to ensure that the information in the student's allergy plan be kept up-to-date with the current medications that the student is prescribed. - 7.
+- 1. It is the responsibility of the anaphylactic student's parents to inform the principal of their child's allergy. - 2.
+All staff members must be made aware of the students with severe allergies. - Information to reduce the risk of exposure to anaphylactic causative agents in classrooms and common areas of the school shall be shared with all staff and students as needed. - 4.
+The principal shall ensure that emergency response training is provided to all employees who are in direct contact with anaphylactic students on a regular basis, including the use of epinephrine auto-injectors such as Epi-pens. - Parents of anaphylactic students, in consultation with their doctor, shall complete Form 504.1.4 Anaphylaxis Emergency Plan at the beginning of each school year.
+Plans shall be appropriately shared with staff and students. - 6.
+It is the obligation of the student's parent/guardian and the student where appropriate, to ensure that the information in the student's allergy plan be kept up-to-date with the current medications that the pupil is taking. - 7.
 For any individual experiencing an anaphylactic reaction call 911.